panda-net/panda/documentation/test-parser.md

 the average time cost per packet (in nanoseconds) and in millions of packets/second.

+You can also run the script *perfscript.sh* which will run performance testing on all parsers against pcaps found on tunnel-pcaps.
+The results will be printed on stdout.

 ## Fuzz Testing

 You need to install the afl fuzzer package.
 The standard version available